 Critical to the law is the definition of “false claim.”
-Generally the term means any request or demand for funds from the United States or its contractors.
+Generally the a false claim is any request or demand for funds from the United States or its contractors.
 31 U.S.C. § 3729(b).
-But, a separate part of the law, called the Tax Bar, makes clear that the FCA “does not apply to claims, records, or statements made under” the tax code.
+But, the Tax Bar says that the false claims act “does not apply to claims, records, or statements made under” the tax code.
 31 U.S.C. § 3729(d).

-Congress added the FCA tax bar in 1986.
-Before those amendments, Courts held that the FCA did not apply to tax fraud for two reasons.
+Congress added the False Claims Act tax bar in 1986.
+Before those amendments, Courts held that the False Claims Act did not apply to tax fraud for two reasons.
 First, because the tax code required consent of the IRS commissioner to file suit.
 Second, because tax fraud consists of lying to avoid paying money to the United States, it did not fit into the earlier definition of “claim.”
 That definition included only requests or demands for money from the U.S.

-However, in 1986 Congress included “reverse” false claims in the FCA.
+However, in 1986 Congress included “reverse” false claims in the False Claims Act.
 This change could reverse prior case law and lead to qui tam suits for unpaid taxes.
 But, Congress made clear that it did not intend this law to apply to income tax cases.

 Courts most certainly apply the bar when a whistleblower alleges fraud to reduce income taxes or increase tax refunds.
 For example, when an employee claims that her employer used illegal strategies to avoid paying taxes to the IRS.
 Hardin v.
 DuPont Scandinavia, 731 F.Supp.
 1202, 1204 (S.D.N.Y.1990).
 Courts also apply the tax bar when a case involves paying employees under the table to avoid tax withholding and FICA.
 See Lesnick v.
 Eisenmann, SE, (N.D.
 Cal., 2018).